vvaranytsa/ShipDetection/README.md

 To test the trained model, the `inference.py` can be used.
 A subset of images is randomly selected from the test files.
 The number of images to check is defined by `num_images_to_check`.

-Then, for each image in the selected subset, the `gen_pred` function is generating predictions.
-The `gen_pred` function takes the test directory, image file name, and the model as inputs.
+Then, for each image in the selected subset, the `generate_prediction` function is generating predictions.
+The `generate_prediction` function takes the test directory, image file name, and the model as inputs.
 It reads the RGB image using `cv2.imread` and performs any necessary preprocessing steps, such as scaling and converting the color space to RGB.
 Then, it feeds the preprocessed image to the model for prediction using `model.predict`.
 The predicted mask is obtained and returned